jermeo/log4js-http/README.md

   appenders: {
     http: {
       type: 'log4js-http',
+      protocol: 'optionnal protocol, http by default',
-      url: 'url of your http middleware',
+      host: 'mandatory, host of your http middleware',
       port: optionnal port of your http middleware (80 by default),
       path: 'optionnal path (/ by default)',
       headers: 'optionnal headers',